alexmigf/forma/README.md

 ## Passing values to fields

-If you require to display the current saved data in the fields it's also possible.
+If you require to display the current saved data in the fields.

 ```php